ahmaazouzi/js_good_parts/README.md

 - An object is a container of properties.
 Each property has a name and a value.
 A name     vv  can be any string including an empty string.
 A value can be of any value except _underfined.-
 - Prototype linkeage allows an object to inherit the properties of another onject.

+### Object Literals:
+- Objects can be nested.
+- Property names must be enclosed in quotes if they are not legal or are reserved names.

 ## Chapter 4: Functions

 ## Chapter 5: Inheritance